 Users can now select a single occurrence of an issue on a page and ignore just that issue.
 This feature will be available for Accessibility and Best Practices.
 The new Ignore option will log the Element Source and the Issue type.

-This new feature will be particularly helpful when dealing with third party embeds on pages that have issues over which the user no control.
+This new feature will be particularly helpful when dealing with third-party embeds on pages that have issues over which the user has no control.
 Once a user has ensured there is an alternative method for interacting with that content, they may be able to ignore the error specific to that 3rd party embed.

 Imagine you have a web page with an image of a kitten and a tracking pixel code element, both flagged for lacking ALT text.
 DubBot will now allow you to simply ignore the alt text error for the tracking pixel code across all pages within your site while still reporting the problem with the kitten image’s ALT text.